Dreamy-Jy/Slap-Jack/README.md

 seperate property list for players into single list or a player class

-Threads to add a automated timing.

 Use of curses to better manage keyboard inputs.

 Allow for the ablity to exit the game anytime by pressing a character, could true all input getting methods into

 ### Code Base
 Use a player class as opposed to multipule list.

 ### Game
-Allow for multipul rounds
+Allow for multipule rounds
 Allow for the ability to exit the game at anytime
+Make inputs timed